 Boots are probably the most important item you will purchase.
 Your feet will get you there and back, hopefully without blisters, lost toenails, twisted ankles or an aching back.
 For thorough coverage of boots, I highly recommend The Backpacker’s Handbook by Christopher Townsend.
 Boot construction and care are also covered in minute detail.
-Ranking up with the importance of boots are socks, which I will cover later on this page.
-Backpacker.com also has an excellent page on selecting, caring for, and fitting boots, as well tips for tying your boots to keep them from slipping and causing blisters on the trail.
+Ranking up with the importance of boots are socks, which I cover on another page.

 Unfortunately many people don’t know how important their feet are until something goes wrong.
 That’s a horrible time to find out, believe me!
 If your feet aren’t happy, there’s no way you will be either.
 I recommend checking out a web site devoted to foot care called the Foot.com.
 The site includes a question and answer area, a news area and the opportunity to participate in live chats online with advisory board members, which includes podiatrists, orthopedists, pedorthists, professional athletes and more.